Skip to Content

 • Fee: $50

-When your application is submitted to Licensing Services, we will review your application and provide you with a letter of Municipal Significance. you will then submit that letter to the A.G.C.O.
+When your application is submitted to Licensing Services, we will review it and provide you with a letter of Municipal Significance.
+You will then submit that letter to the A.G.C.O.

-If your S.O.P. event will take place on City property, please review our Municipal Alcohol Policy.
+If your S.O.P. event is taking place on City property, please review our Municipal Alcohol Policy.
 This policy lists which City-owned or operated facilities, parks, and lands allow S.O.P. events.
 It also outlines the procedures, rules, and responsibilities for applicants who host S.O.P. events on City property.

 Licensing Approvals